AlexandreDecan/sismic/docs/execution.rst

 The main difference between SCXML and Sismic's default interpreter resides in how multiple transitions can be triggered simultaneously.
 This may occur for transitions in orthogonal/parallel states, or when transitions declaring the same event have guards that are not mutually exclusive.

-Simulating the simultaneious triggering of multiple transitions is problematic, since it implies to make a non-deterministic choice on the order in which the transitions must be processed, and on the order in which the source states must the exited and the target states must be entered.
+Simulating the simultaneous triggering of multiple transitions is problematic, since it implies to make a non-deterministic choice on the order in which the transitions must be processed, and on the order in which the source states must the exited and the target states must be entered.
 The UML 2.5 specification explicitly leaves this issue unresolved, thereby delegating the decision to tool developers: